-Even though it is true that plants contain valuable nutrients, they also have many defensive chemicals (including the polyunsaturated fats) which can interfere with enzymes, inhibit digestion, and disrupt other processes which are essential for metabolism.
-They are also a major source of allergens, and some have been shown to contain carcinogens.
+Even though it is true that plants contain valuable nutrients, they also have many defensive chemicals (as well as polyunsaturated fats) which interfere with enzymes, inhibit digestion, and disrupt other processes essential for metabolism.
+Veggies can also be a major source of allergens, and some have been shown to contain carcinogens.

-Cruciferous vegetables are goitrogenic and can directly interfere with thyroid function, thereby suppressing metabolism and further fueling stress.
+Cruciferous vegetables are goitrogenic, and can therefore directly interfere with thyroid function, suppressing metabolism and further fueling stress and inflammation.

-The broth from well boiled leafy greens can be consumed for its nutrients, including magnesium and calcium (without excessive phosphorus, which is a major cause of inflammation and disease).
+The broth from boiled leafy greens can be consumed for its nutrients, including magnesium and calcium (without excessive phosphorus, which is a major cause of inflammation and disease).
 Boiling the leaves removes many of the interfering chemicals.

 Have you ever experimented with vegetable reduction?